 Cyanosis is a bluish color to the skin or mucus membranes that is usually due to a lack of oxygen in the blood.

 Red blood cells provide oxygen to body tissues.
-Most of the time, almost all blood cells carry a full supply of oxygen.
-These blood cells are bright red, and the skin has a pinkish or red hue.
+Most of the time, almost all red blood cells in the arteries carry a full supply of oxygen.
+These blood cells are bright red and the skin has a pinkish or red hue.

 Blood that has lost its oxygen is dark bluish-red.
 People whose blood is low in oxygen tend to have a bluish color to their skin, called cyanosis.